GameMakerDiscord/about/README.md

 <h1 align="center">/r/GameMaker Discord Community GitHub</h1>
 <p align="center"><img src="https://raw.githubusercontent.com/GameMakerDiscord/about/master/LOGO_small.png" style="display:block; margin:auto; width:300px"></p>
 <h3 align="center">https://discord.gg/By6u9pC</h3>
 <h3 align="center">Logo by @stefanvonranda</h3>

 Hi, and thanks for stopping by.
-This GitHub organisation is run by the admins of the /r/GameMaker Discord server (link above).
+This GitHub organisation is run by the admins of the /r/GameMaker Discord server.
 The manager of this organisation, and the primary point of contact for enquiries, is Sidorakh (Sidorakh#8297 / @Sidorakh).

 Do you have an example, library or game that you think would be a great addition to the GitHub?
 That's great!
 We'd love it if you wanted to submit it to this GitHub organisation.